pabennett/chiptools/docs/max_hold.rst

    "basic_unit_tests.py", "Python",      "A simple unit test."
    "max_hold.ucf",        "Constraints", "Constraints file when using the ISE synthesis flow."
    "max_hold.xdc",        "Constraints", "Constraints file when using the Vivado synthesis flow."
-   "Simulation",          "Folder",      "Output directory for simulation tasks."
+   "simulation",          "Folder",      "Output directory for simulation tasks."
-   "Synthesis",           "Folder",      "Output directory for synthesis tasks."
+   "synthesis",           "Folder",      "Output directory for synthesis tasks."

 Creating the Project
 ---------------------